Tripling the Census of Dwarf AGN Candidates Using DESI Early Data: Discussion

 The DESI targets probe fainter sources than the SDSS targets.
 Figure~\ref{fig:r_z} compares dwarf AGN candidates from our study (shown as blue circles) with those identified by \citet{Reines+2013} (shown as pink triangles) in the $r~-$ $\rm z$ space.
 Our candidates reach approximately 2.5$-$5 magnitudes fainter and extend about 10 times further in redshift compared to the \citet{Reines+2013} sample.

 To facilitate a direct comparison, we create matched samples of galaxies with similar redshift and $r$ magnitudes to compare DESI vs. SDSS spectra.
 For this purpose, we first recreate the starting sample of \citet{Reines+2013} using the NASA-Sloan Atlas (NSA).
 By applying the same selection criteria outlined in their paper, we identify 24,966 dwarf galaxies\footnote{This number differs slightly from the 25,974 sources reported by \citet{Reines+2013}}.
-To establish a common photometric selection, we cross-match these galaxies with the LS DR9 catalog, focusing on sources brighter than the SDSS magnitude limit of $r < 17.7$ mag.
-We obtain 21,468 dwarf galaxies including 123 candidate AGN, which results in an AGN fraction of $\approx$0.6\% based on the SDSS spectra, in agreement with \citet{Reines+2013}.
+We cross-match these galaxies with the LS DR9 catalog to establish a common photometric selection, focusing on sources brighter than the SDSS magnitude limit of $r < 17.7$ mag.
+We obtain 21,468 dwarf galaxies including 123 candidate AGN, resulting in an AGN fraction of $\approx$0.6\% based on the SDSS spectra, in agreement with \citet{Reines+2013}.

 We check the available sample size spanning the same parameter space of $r < 17.7$ mag and $\rm z \leq 0.055$.
 The number of DESI targets (4,999 sources) within those limits is smaller than the SDSS targets (21,468 sources).
 Consequently, we identify up to three potential SDSS sources for each DESI target by locating the nearest neighbors in the $r -\rm z$ space.
 Some DESI sources have only one closest neighbor, resulting in 4,798 unique DESI sources with a total of 10,478 SDSS neighbors.